Article I

 • belief in the process,

-• belief that effort is meaningful.
+• belief that effort makes sense.

 In other words: